Set up your system

 Choose your system preferences

 The software can quickly detect interesting episodes, even in long series of events.
 You can choose to analyze the whole video or only parts of it.
 Moreover, when using the Project Analysis Module, you can add markers to interesting events.
-The Project Analysis Module allows you to compare groups.
-For example, compare the results of one group (commercial 1 - female) to another group (commercial 1 - male).
+This module also allows you to compare groups.
+For example, you can compare differences in reactions to a commercial.

 Easy integration with other programs

-FaceReader data can be exported to other programs.
-You can export both the detailed and the state log including data about image quality and key point coordinates.
-There is a FaceReader API to enable a direct link between FaceReader and another program.
+FaceReader data can also be exported to other programs.
+You can export both the detailed and the state log, including data about image quality and key point coordinates.
 Also, FaceReader works perfectly with The Observer XT, creating an integrated solution to study behavior, emotions, and physiological responses.

 This offers a unique solution for synchronization, integration, and analysis of FaceReader data with other data, including but not limited to physiological data, screen captures, and eye tracking data.
 This compatibility enables you to perform multimodal measurements: what user interface is the test participant looking at or which image is triggering an emotion?